 The Company will conduct a bridging sub-acute toxicology study when the Repirinast cGMP synthesis is completed.
 The sub-acute toxicology study is expected to take approximately 90 days.
-Once completed, the Company plans to begin a small Phase 1 study in calendar Q2, 2023, to determine the bioavailability of its Repirinast finished product.
+Once completed, the Company plans to begin a small Phase 1 study to determine the bioavailability of its Repirinast finished product.